brytsknguyen/gptr/README.md

   ```
 * Git clone and colcon build the repo.

+### Ceres 2.2

+Ceres 2.2 replaces LocalParameterization class with Manifold.
+We have also did some tests on ceres.2.2 on Ubuntu 22.04 and ROS HUMBLE.
+* Install ceres from source.
+* Install sophus from source.
+Do `git checkout 1.24.6`.
+If there is a complaint about cmake version, you can manual change the cmake version in CMakeLists.txt file, for example `cmake_minimum_required(VERSION 3.22)` instead of 3.24.
+* Make sure `libfmt-dev` is installed.
+* Checkout the ceres.2.2 branch of this repo and colcon build the repo.

 Please raise an issue should you encounter any issue with the compilation of the package.

 ## Testing the lidar pipeline: